trpc/trpc/www/docs/server/infer-types.md

 ## Inference Helpers

-`@trpc/server` exports the following helper types to assist with infering these types from the `AppRouter` exported by your `@trpc/server` router:
+`@trpc/server` exports the following helper types to assist with inferring these types from the `AppRouter` exported by your `@trpc/server` router:

 - `inferProcedureOutput<TProcedure>`
 - `inferProcedureInput<TProcedure>`